 This is despite the fact that the World Economic Forum (WEF) has identified several jobs in these areas that are increasingly in demand.
 Topping its list of 'emerging' professions are data analysts and scientists, AI and machine learning specialists, and big data experts.

 So, if you are going to retrain, there are some clear areas where there's a huge demand not being met by the current supply.
-Handily, Coursera – which we rate as one of the best online learning platforms – has broken down exactly how long it will take to retrain for these specific careers.
+Handily, Coursera – which we rate as one of the best online learning platforms , providing some of the best coding courses online – has broken down exactly how long it will take to retrain for these specific careers.
 We've outlined a few of the main ones, below.

 Retraining for: Cloud computing